Pre-race nerves can get the best of us.

 Take a deep breath.

-Taking a few slow, deep breaths will help you calm down and relax.
+Taking a few slow, deep breaths will help lower your heart rate, which can calm you down and increase the feeling of relaxation.

 Focus on what you’ve done to prepare, not what went wrong.